nathanshearer/gentooinstall/readme.txt

   --mirror http://distfiles.gentoo.org
     Download the stage3 files from a different mirror.
   --password password
-    Set the root password to "password".
+    Set the root password.
+The root password is randomized by default.
   --partition-type gpt
     The type of a partition table to create: gpt or msdos.
-  --partition-block-size 1048576
+  --partition-alignment 1048576
     The block size used for partition alignment.
   -p, --phase phase1,phase2,...
     A comma-separated list of which phases to run: